Best Submersible Well Pumps 2026: Grundfos vs Franklin vs Goulds

 Best for: Homeowners who want the best possible water pressure consistency, homes with variable demand, and wells where long pump life justifies the premium cost.

 Franklin Electric is the dominant name in submersible well pump motors — they manufacture the motors used in many other brands’ pump systems.
-Their FPS (Franklin Pump Systems) line combines Franklin motors with their own pump ends for a complete system from a single manufacturer.
+The 20FV1S4 is a representative model from their FPS line: 1 HP, 20 GPM, 4” submersible with a 3-wire 230V motor.

 Key specs: